mendix/docs/content/refguide/web-modeler/app-settings-wm.md

 ## 2 App Settings Overview

-**App Settings **contain an overview of all App Store widgets and local widgets in your project.
+**App Settings** contains an overview of all App Store widgets and local widgets in your project.

 ![](attachments/app-settings-wm/wm-app-settings-screen.png)